20220856/RR-20220856.github.io/Software-Development/Assignments/Flowchart/Pseudocode-lite.md

 # Pseudocode for Knight's Tour Problem
 ---
+## **THIS IS A LITE OVERVIEW.
+FOR DETAILED PSEUDOCODE, GO [HERE](./Software-Development/Assignments/Flowchart/Pseudocode-heavy.md/)
+---

 This is pseudocode for the (apparently overwhelmingly difficult) Knight's Tour problem, to be created from scratch in Pygame.
 This is supplimentary to the Flowchart included in the same file.